renatoathaydes/renatoathaydes.github.io/_posts/2015-12-02-Using-Ceylon-Type-System-To-Write-Reliable-Extensible-Software.md

+---
+layout: post
-# Using Ceylon's Type System to write reliable, extensible software
+title: Using Ceylon's Type System to write reliable, extensible software
+---

 > This blog post assumes a little familiarity with Ceylon... to learn the basics, take the [Tour of Ceylon](http://ceylon-lang.org/documentation/1.2/tour/) or at least skim through my